marypavlenko/burgers/README.md

 # burgers
 Here you can see my work - https://marypavlenko.github.io/burgers/ This is landing page for a burgers restaurant.

-What I used
+What I used:
-⋅⋅* HTML & CSS
+* HTML & CSS;
-⋅⋅* several scripts on JavaScript
+* several scripts on JavaScript.